• Skip to primary navigation

 Step #3 - Put the panko breadcrumbs into a small bowl.
 Use tongs to pull each piece of cauliflower out of the batter bowl and then dip it into the breadcrumbs to coat.
 Arrange the breaded florets on a parchment-lined tray and bake it for 15 minutes.

 Step #4 - Remove the tray from the oven and carefully transfer the cauliflower into a large clean bowl.
-Pour the buffalo sauce over it and use a large spoon to gently toss the cauliflower in the sauce.
+Pour the buffalo dressing over it and use a large spoon to gently coat the cauliflower.
 You might lose a few breadcrumbs while doing this, but that's ok.
 Return the cauliflower to the baking tray and bake until crispy.

-A hand holding a filled taco over a piece of parchment paper.
+A hand holding a wrap filled with buffalo cauliflower over a piece of parchment paper.

 Recipe Variations

-• Skip the Tortillas: The cauliflower doesn't have to be eaten in tacos, it's great on its own.
-You could serve a big platter of vegan buffalo wings with vegan ranch and celery sticks on the side for dipping.
+• Skip the Wrap - The cauliflower doesn't have to be eaten in a wrap, it's great on its own!
+You could serve it on a big platter with vegan ranch and celery sticks.

-• Add it to Salad: Take your salad to the next level by topping it with a hearty serving of the buffalo cauliflower and drizzle vegan ranch dressing over the top.
+• Add it to Salad - Top your salad with a hearty serving of buffalo cauliflower bites and drizzle vegan ranch dressing over the top.
 YUM!

-Two open faced tacos laying on top of parchment paper on a rustic background.
+Two open faced wraps laying on top of parchment paper on a wood table.

 Success Tips